-- > understand the matrix techniques and compute eigenvalues and eigenvectors of a given matrix. - do the problems based on three dimensional analytic geometry. - apply differential calculus in engineering problems. - differentiate more than one variable and their applications. - > solve the differential equations with constant coefficient and variable coefficient.
+- Understand the matrix techniques and compute eigen values and eigenvectors of a given matrix. - Do the problems based on three dimensional analytic geometry. - Apply differential calculus in engineering problems. - Differentiate more than one variable and their applications. - Solve the differential equations with constant coefficient and variable coefficient. - Form and solve differential equations.